 One of the traps of grief is the almost diabolical speed at which the relationship to pain develops, takes root, and becomes almost permanent.
 You have probably known someone who has been reciting a litany of pain for years and years.
 It may have been very frustrating for you not to be able to help them.
 If you are the friend or family member of someone who seems to have been caught in a web of pain for a long time, show them this article.
 You might not be able to communicate to them what we have said in this piece.
 Also, they may not be able to hear you, because you are too close to them.
 Sharing this article with someone you think would benefit from it may propel them to a new understanding and even to actions for change.

 This column is also dedicated to the possibility that someone reading it may be able to recognize themselves in the ideas presented here, and begin a shift to the very real possibility of recapturing the legacy of love that should be the natural by-product of a long term wonderful relationship.

 The idea of a legacy of love versus a monument to misery is not limited to marriage and other long-term romantic relationships.
-The same issues and problems affect adults whose parents die, or siblings of siblings, and even very long-term friendships.
+The same issues and problems affect adults whose parents die, or siblings of siblings, the end of a relationship, and even very long-term friendships.
 Therefore, the same solutions from The Grief Recovery Handbook apply.

 If you found this article helpful information, we suggest you also read 14 things you should and should not say to widows and widowers